On the charged boson gas model as a theory of high Tc superconductivity: Detection of bound electrons

 The vanishing of the noise can be achieved as follows: Assume we have arranged the two beams so that they are polarized respectively upward and downward when the $z$-axis is chosen perpendicular to the beams.
 Then we concentrate on the events in which the electrons are scattered off elastically and perpendicularly to the beams.
 Furthermore let us choose the beam line as the $x$-axis.
 Then in addition we consider only the case when both scattered electrons are in spin up (or down) state with respect to the $x$-axis.
 Then the contribution of usual scattering to this event should vanish.
 In fact this vanishing will be achieved even when both of the beams are polarized upward (or downward) with respect to the $x$-axis, which illustrates somewhat dramatically the fact that spin is not conserved in scattering of identical fermions.

-The proof of this vanishing is as follows: Let $R$ denote the reflection of the space with respect to the $yz$-plane and let ${\rm\bf R}$ be the corresponding quantum transformation.
-Let $|p, \pm_z\rangle$ denote free electron states where $p$ is the $4$-momentum.
+The proof of this vanishing is as follows: Let $R$ denote the reflection of 3-space with respect to the $yz$-plane and let ${\rm\bf R}$ be the corresponding quantum transformation.
+Let $|p, \pm_z\rangle$ denote free electron states.
 Then it is straightforward to see that

 Also it is not difficult to see that